Calterat/team-profile-generator/readme.md

 You can find my repository URL [Here](https://GitHub.com/Calterat)

-         Here is the link to the site URL: www.mypage.com
+* Here is the [link](https://calterat.github.io/team-profile-generator/) to an example site this app generates.

 If you have additional questions, you may reach me at my E-mail Address: calterat@gmail.com